 Common Water Quality Issues in Lincoln Private Wells

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.
-In summary, controlling your home’s water quality is attainable through proper water testing and equipment specification with today’s available water filtration technologies at a reasonable price.
-Proper on-going maintenance is also critical to maintain a consistent level of great water quality.
+For information on hard water, see hard water usgs.

 Water testing should be conducted by an EPA or Massachusetts state certified laboratory and should include minimally, an analysis for the parameters in the table below.
 If you are uncertain as what to test or how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
-The closest lab to Lincoln, MA for having this testing done is Nashoba Analytical in Ayer, MA. http://www.nashobaanalytical.com/.
-They can walk you through the steps required to complete this task.
-They are a reputable state certified laboratory.
 Typical items tested for are as follows:

-Water filtration systems can be installed in Lincoln for the removal of any of the contaminants listed in the above table and more.
-Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
+Water softeners are typically installed to remove dissolved iron or manganese and hardness minerals in the water through a technology called Ion Exchange.
 Sediment filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water. pH can be brought to neutral with a neutralization tank containing food grade sacrificial media for this purpose.
 Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water, but then vented outside the home to ambient air.
 Other technologies and systems may be required to remove other contaminants.
-Any water filtration system designed should start with a water test before an informed recommendation can be made.
+Any water filtration system designed should start with a water test and analysis before an informed recommendation can be made.

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-You can email us at [email protected] or call us at 800-539-1100.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Stow & Middleton, MA.
+Articles published by the Company can be seen in Water Technology Magazines and linked at publications.
+You can contact us at [email protected] or 800-539-1100.